 By following these steps, we strive to ensure that our infrastructure meets both your current and future needs in a financially sustainable manner.
 Your support and feedback are vital to this process.

 An asset management plan (AMP) is a strategic document outlining how a group of assets will be managed over time, detailing their characteristics, condition, expected service levels, planned actions, and financing strategies.
 It helps organizations prioritize essential services, align community needs with available resources, and ensure sustainable service delivery through effective asset management, regulatory compliance, and appropriate funding.
-As part of the 2025 Asset Management Plan, Proposed Levels of Service for asset classes within the City's service areas must be identified.

 Our Asset Management Plan Journey